No Tax on Overtime: What Workers Should Expect

 Does this tax change affect state taxes too?

-No. The no tax on overtime law affects federal taxes only.
+No. It will affects federal taxes only.
 You might still owe state or local taxes on overtime, depending on where you live.
 Check your state’s rules for details.

 Will my social security benefits be affected by no longer paying taxes on overtime?